Spain to stress test banks again, focus on seven

 An independent audit from consultancies Oliver Wyman and Roland Berger said Spain's three biggest banks, Banco Santander (SAN.MC), BBVA (BBVA.MC) and Caixabank (CABK.MC), would not need extra capital even in a stressed scenario.

-It also said immediate problems were limited to four banks: Bankia (BKIA.MC), and CatalunyaCaixa, NovaGalicia and Banco de Valencia, all three already nationalized.
+It also said immediate problems were limited to four banks: Bankia (BKIA.MC), and CatalunyaCaixa, NovaGalicia and Banco de Valencia, all three already nationalised.

 This leaves seven out of 14 tested banking groups were left in the spotlight: Sabadell (SABE.MC), Popular (POP.MC), Ibercaja-Caja3-Liberbank, Unicaja-CEISS, Kutxabank, Banco Mare Nostrum and Bankinter (BKT.MC).